Harmony Videos

 The video begins by showing how to upload a PDF or Excel file of a questionnaire into Harmony.
 If the file is a PDF, Harmony will extract the questions from it.
 If the extraction fails, the user can edit or delete rows.

-The video then shows how to select multiple questionnaires to be harmonized.
+The video then shows how to select multiple questionnaires to be harmonised.
 In this example, the user selects the CES-D, SCARED English questionnaire, and GAD-7 Portuguese questionnaire collected in Brazil.

 Once the questionnaires have been selected, Harmony will match the questions from each questionnaire to the questions in the other questionnaires.
 The user can then adjust the match threshold percentage to control how strict or lenient the question match is.

-The video concludes by showing how to export the harmonized data from Harmony.
+The video concludes by showing how to export the harmonised data from Harmony.

 Here are some of the key features of Harmony:

-• It can harmonize questionnaires in PDF or Excel format.
+• It can harmonise questionnaires in PDF or Excel format.

 • It can match questions from different questionnaires based on their meaning, not just their exact wording.